Navya32/Chatter-Bot/README.md

 # Chatter-Bot
 This is a project created for the purpose of learning and demonstration of Microsoft Azure skills during the Future Ready Talent Program.
 ## Demo-URL
-The Website is deployed using Azure Static Web App.
-The demo url: https://gray-rock-02354ae00.1.azurestaticapps.net/ <br/>
+The Website was deployed using Azure Static Web App.
+The demo url: https://gray-rock-02354ae00.1.azurestaticapps.net/ which doesn't work now because the Azure Free Credits have been expired, but the link is clearly visible in youtube video.
 Here is a clip showng its working: https://www.youtube.com/watch?v=OEmCghc4KMU <br/>
 Screenshot of the bot made using Azure Bot Service:
 ![ChatBot](https://user-images.githubusercontent.com/72815394/185680802-7ccf47c5-29f2-4a01-ae81-97110d9eabf2.png)